TONI SLOTNES-O'BRIEN - TRANSGENDER AND GENDER DIVERSE HEALTHCARE NP

 How do you think health consumers will benefit from seeing Nurse Practitioner?

 NPs have a holistic approach to health care.
-I know that when a person walks through my door at work, they are not just an individual with Diabetes but a person who may have stress, who may suffer financial problems, job loss, divorce or grief.
+I know that when a person walks through my door at work, they are not just an individual with gender diversity but a person who may have stress, who may suffer financial problems, job loss, divorce or grief.
 I believe that as a nurse practitioner we have skills in holistic assessment, listening skills and problem solving.

 What advice do you have for anyone wanting to become a NP?